Least Damaging Hair Extensions

 Also, you’ll get the correct extension and the exact fit for your hair, so it doesn’t lead to breakage, damage, or tension.

-However, there is one thing you can do at home that will prevent extensions from damaging your hair, and that’s maintenance.
+However, there is one thing you can do at home to prevent extensions from damaging your hair: maintenance.

 How To Maintain Your Extensions To Prevent Damage